ppy/osu-wiki/news/2025/2025-11-17-resurrection-cup-2025-results.md

 ![](/wiki/shared/news/2025-11-17-resurrection-cup-2025-results/daycore-and-yumerios.jpg)

-As members of the mappool quality assurance team, [Daycore](https://osu.ppy.sh/users/5596337) and [Yumerios](https://osu.ppy.sh/users/11681430) did an extremely good job at seamlessly integrating nearly 80 custom maps all across the pools.
+As members of the mappool quality assurance team, ::Daycore::{ user-id=5596337 } and [Yumerios](https://osu.ppy.sh/users/11681430) did an extremely good job at seamlessly integrating nearly 80 custom maps all across the pools.

 ---